arangodb/arangodb/Documentation/DocuBlocks/Rest/Documents/post_create_document.md

 will be returned for the created document.
 This option can be used to save some network traffic.

+@RESTQUERYPARAM{overwrite,boolean,optional}
+If set to *true*, the insert becomes a replace-insert.
+If a document with the same *_key* already existst the new document is not rejected with unique constraint violated but will replace the old document.

 @RESTDESCRIPTION
 Creates a new document from the document given in the body, unless there is already a document with the *_key* given.
 If no *_key* is given, a new